Daniel-Ma22/Daniel-Ma22/README.md

 - 👋 Hello!
-I am Daniel Mayer, i am from germany and now starting my studies in applied informatics!
+I am Daniel Mayer, i am from germany and studying applied informatics!
 (2022/2023)
 - 👀 I’m interested in softwaredevelopment, chess and gaming.
 - 🌱 I’m currently learning java and other technologies at university.
 - ⚙️ Currently working as a software consultant